vojtechkral/bard/doc/book/templates.md

 ### The AST

-When rendering, bard passes the entire songbook AST (abstract syntax tree) to the template as JSON object.
-Several objects are passed, most notable are the `book` and `songs` objects"
+When rendering, bard passes the entire songbook AST (abstract syntax tree) to the template as JSON objects.
+Most notable are the `book` and `songs` objects:

 - `book` is a copy of the `[book]` section in `bard.toml` and contains the book's main title, subtitle and other metadata.
 - `songs` is an array of all the songs in the same order as loaded from the files.
-Each song object contains a title, subtitles (optional), and an array of _blocks_ which make up the content of the song.
+Each song object contains a title, subtitles (if any), and an array of _blocks_ which make up the content of the song.
 There are several types of blocks, some of which may contain _inlines_.
 There are in turn several types of inlines, such as chords, lyrics, etc.

 As an example, you can refer to the [AST for the example songbook](https://github.com/vojtechkral/bard/blob/main/example/output/songbook.json).
 You can also export the AST of your songbook in JSON format &ndash; see the [JSON and XML](./json-and-xml.md) chapter.
 Finally, there is the [all-features](https://github.com/vojtechkral/bard/tree/main/tests/test-projects/all-features) test project whose [exported AST](https://github.com/vojtechkral/bard/blob/main/tests/test-projects/all-features/output/songbook.json) should contain all the possible elements.

-The format of AST is versioned to guard against incompatibilities.
-The AST will not change in an incompatible way as part of one major bard release, that is, it will not change incompatibly between any bard 2.x release.
+The format of the AST is versioned to guard against incompatibilities.
+The AST will not change in an incompatible way between bard releases of the same major number.
-However, if there is for example a bard 3.0 release in the future, the AST may change incompatibly.

 Because of this, bard templates start with a [version check](#version_check-version) call.